-PRESIDENT AKUFO-ADDO APPOINTS TWO WOMEN AS DEPUTY CHIEF EXECUTIVE OFFICERS FOR GEXIM he President recently appointed two women, to occupy Deputy CEO positions.
+A group picture of Board members and some Executive Management Team at a Retreat he President recently appointed two women, to occupy Deputy CEO positions.
 They are Ms. Rosemary Beryl Archer as DCEO (Banking) and Nana Akyaa Obeng -Adiyiah as DCEO (Finance & Administration).
-Ms. Archer was appointed on 5th January, 2022 whilst Nana Akyaa Obeng -Adiyiah received her appointment letter on the 31st January, 2022 osemary Beryl Archer hails from the Western Region.
-She has over 20 years experience in 3 key industries including media and telecoms (working for Scancom Ghana) but mostly in banking.
+Ms. Archer was appointed on 5th January, 2022 whilst Nana Akyaa Obeng -Adiyiah received her appointment letter on the 31st January, 2022